CS Marítimo do Porto Novo

-Clube Sportivo or Club Sport Marítimo do Porto Novo (Capeverdean Crioulo, ALUPEC or ALUPEK: Marítimu, Santo Antão Crioulo: Marítimo, São Vicente Crioulo: Marítim' meaning the maritime) is a football club that had played in the Premier division and plays in the Santo Antão Island League South Zone in Cape Verde.
+Clube Sportivo or Club Sportivo Marítimo do Porto Novo (Capeverdean Crioulo, ALUPEC or ALUPEK: Marítimu, Santo Antão Crioulo: Marítimo, São Vicente Crioulo: Marítim' meaning the maritime) is a football club that had played in the Premier division and plays in the Santo Antão Island League South Zone in Cape Verde.
 It is based in the town of Porto Novo in the northern part of the island of Santo Antão.

 History

-The club was founded on September 25, 1981 and is an affiliate to CS Marítimo of the Madeira Islands.
+The club was founded on 25 September 1981 and is an affiliate to C.S.
+Marítimo of the Madeira Islands.
 It is the only Cape Verdean club affiliated to a Madeiran club.
 The team is now the only team in the division that won only one title since the breakup of the island division in 1997.
 Their first for the South Zone was in 1999, later, the club came to the island championships and lost the title to Solpontense, Between 2006 and 2007, it had one title each with Sporting.
 Recently the club could not afford to compete in the island division due to financial concerns in 2012, the club returned for the next four seasons.
 In the 2016 season, Marítimo shared the number of wins, draws and goals with their rival Académica Porto Novo but was second in number of goals with 34, the club also had 33 points which was a club record in the regionals, the club finished second for the third time and would be their last.
 Their further successes was totally shattered as the club withdrew for the 2016/17 seasons due to financial concerns, together with Tarrafal de Monte Trigo, the newest club who competed for their third season in the 2016 season.
 Tarrafal Monte Trigo not to continue to play in the regionals for the following season, but Marìtimo returned for the following season in the regionals.

 The club made three straight wins before two losses were made.
 At the sixth round, a goal draw with Sporting was made.
-Another loss to Académica occurred, then a goal draw with Inter on February 23.
+Another loss to Académica occurred, then a goal draw with Inter on 23 February.
 The final two matches ended in victories and finished third with 14 points, the club scored 17 goals, shared with Fiorentina Porto Novo, second in the region, less than a third less than Académica's 51.
-In the regional cup, the club played at Group B for three rounds, they qualified into the semis on March 24 and defeated Sporting 3–2 and will be present in the regional cup final.
+In the regional cup, the club played at Group B for three rounds, they qualified into the semis on 24 March and defeated Sporting 3–2 and will be present in the regional cup final.
 With Académica being champions, Marítimo achieved entry into the upcoming regional super cup.